Tips and Tricks

 Adapt Your Methods To Your Audience

-- Incorporate visuals like infographics, maps, and diagrams to make complex information easier to understand
+• Incorporating photos, infographics, maps, and simple diagrams to make complex information easier to understand

 Respect Privacy Regulations